ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events-2/intro.md

 ---
 ## Neoverse Core PMU

-The Neoverse core PMU measures hardware events that occur during software execution.
-PMU events are used to measure performance, monitor workload efficiency, and track resource utilization and requirements.
+The Neoverse Core PMU measures hardware events that occur during software execution.
+You can use PMU events to measure performance, monitor workload efficiency, and track resource utilization and requirements.

-The [Arm Neoverse N2 PMU guide](https://developer.arm.com/documentation/PJDOC-466751330-590448/2-0/?lang=en) describes the architectural background and PMU event definitions.
+The [Arm Neoverse N2 PMU guide](https://developer.arm.com/documentation/PJDOC-466751330-590448/2-0/?lang=en)  describes the behavior of the different Performance Monitor Unit (PMU) events implemented in the Neoverse N2.
 You can find other Neoverse core PMU guides on https://developer.arm.com/.

-This Learning Path explains how to trigger common PMU events in specific metric groups and explains why certain events are triggered.
+This Learning Path explains how to trigger common PMU events in specific metric groups and explains the reasons why certain events are triggered.

-You can learn more about the Arm CPU architecture and Arm assembly language, by reading [Learn the Architecture - A-profile – Arm®](https://www.arm.com/architecture/learn-the-architecture/a-profile).
+You can learn more about the Arm CPU architecture and Arm assembly language by visiting the resources at [Learn the Architecture - A-profile – Arm®](https://www.arm.com/architecture/learn-the-architecture/a-profile).

-The following sections are particularly helpful:
+The following guides are helpful:

  - AArch64 Instruction Set Architecture (ISA).
  - AArch64 Memory Management.